 Smokin’ D’s BBQ

-Smokin’ D’s BBQ is one of the best barbecue house in Florida!
+Smokin’ D’s BBQ is one of the best barbecue houses in Florida!
 Here’s the photograph of the building where the delicious BBQs are being served.

 You can’t miss Smokin’ D’s BBQ with the old, rusted firetruck out front driven by a sharp-looking pig in a Christmas hat!
 This no-frills, quiet BBQ place prides itself on freshly smoking all their meats each day – you won’t get yesterday’s meats here!
 The focus here is on the meats – there’s no indoor seating, but you can sit outside at the conveniently located tree stumps and have yourself a messy, delicious, piece of Florida BBQ!